AmazingWeirdoGuy/MedSo/replit.md

     - News images: 16:9 (wide) for article headers
     - Hero carousel images: 16:9 (wide) for banners
     - Program images: 1:1 (square) for cards
+- **Members Carousel**: Added horizontal slider/carousel for Active Members section
+  - Shows carousel when there are more than 6 active members
+  - Features navigation arrows and dot indicators
+  - One member per slide for easy viewing
+  - Falls back to vertical list when 6 or fewer members
+- **Bug Fixes**:
+  - Fixed image serving path for uploaded files (client/public/uploads)
+  - Fixed OptimizedImage component to handle newly uploaded images without modern formats

 ## User Preferences